casper-network/ceps/text/0057-checksummed-addresses.md

 It extends [EIP-55][1] to work with arbitrary length arrays.

 The encoding uses the hash of the input to determine capitalization.
-The hash is broken into 4-bit chunks called *nibbles*.
+The procedure converts the hash into an infinite stream of bits.
+The procedure also breaks the input into 4-bit chunks called *nibbles*.
 A nibble corresponds to a hexadecimal digit.
-The procedure also breaks the input into nibbles.
-Each input nibble uses the hash nibble with the same index for capitalization.
-If the corresponding hash nibble is less than or equal to 7, the hex character is capitalized.
-Otherwise, it is lower case.
+The algorithm walks through each nibble.
+For each nibble, there are two cases:

+1. If the nibble corresponds to a digit 1-10, the algorithm writes that digit and continues.
+2. If the nibble corresponds to some letter A-F, the algorithm takes the next hash bit from the stream.
+If the hash bit is `1` it capitalizes the hexadecimal letter and writes that.
+If not, the procedure writes a lower-case letter.

 Decoding verifies the correct capitalization of each letter.
 The decoder skips verification if all letters are lower case or upper